AdobeDocs/campaign-web.en/help/v8/call-center/gs-call-center.md

 This channel is ideal for lead follow-ups, retention calls, or service outreach, and helps extend your omnichannel strategy with personalized voice interactions.

+>[!NOTE]
+>
+>Reporting is not available in the Web UI for the call center channel.
+You must browse to the Client Console to access reports.

 You can use the call center channel in one of the following ways:

 * **Workflows**: add a call center activity to your workflow and configure the basic settings and content.
 For detailed instructions on configuring workflows, refer to [this page](../workflows/gs-workflow-creation.md).